aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 > control the distribution of a signal; when a signal is directed to a process
 > group, the signal is delivered to each process that is a member of the group.

+It felt like this was one way to go, so I decided to dig this whole process group concept.
+Reading `man ps` helped me craft these two commands:

+1. `ps -o pid,pgid,command`: which lists all the processes on the system, along with their PID, PGID, and the full command
-This encouraged me to continue in that direction.
-Reading `man ps` taught me the `ps -g` flag, which allows listing all the processes belonging to a given process group (in this case of the Go process group PID _46499_):
+2. `ps -g <PGID>`: which lists all the processes belonging to a specific process group ID

+By using the first command I found my Go process PGID (_46499_), and by using the second one I was able to list all of the processes in this group:

 ```bash
 $ ps -g 46499